shuklaayush/ingonyama-ctf-solutions/README.md

 }
 ```

 On closer inspection, one can spot that there's no assert statement in the last line.
 Instead, the function merely returns a boolean indicating whether or not the nullifier+secret combo is contained in the tree.
 Even if the boolean is false, a proof can still be generated.
-So the exploit is to use an arbitrary nullifier, its hash, and the correct Merkle root and proof to generate a counterfeit proof.
+So the exploit is to use an arbitrary nullifier, its hash, and the correct Merkle root and Merkle proof to generate a counterfeit proof.

 Upon submitting the forged proof and minting the club NFT, we get access to the secret flag, thereby accomplishing our infiltration into the ZokClub.